erhant/erhant/README.md

 - I am a Master's student at Koç University, working in [ParCoreLab](https://parcorelab.ku.edu.tr/).
 My main research topic is optimization of GPU communication in 3D stencil applications.
 - I am also currently developing the backend of [Macerita](https://www.macerita.com/) from scratch!
 We are a fresh and ambitious startup, you will see us in the coming years :)
 - I have keen interest in philosophy and mathematics.
 I have two preprints, which I wrote myself as a hobby during my undergraduate years.
 You can find them at my [ResearchGate page](https://www.researchgate.net/profile/Erhan_Tezcan)
-- You can contact me through my personal mail  or school mail
-- Or refer to

 ## Software 👨‍💻
 | Research | Development | Familiarity | Todo |